-If your organisation is still in its first 12 months, we will ask for a projection instead, listing any expected spending or income (including any grants you are applying for) over the next year.
+If your organisation is still in its first 15 months, we will ask for a projection instead, listing what you expect to spend or have as income over the next year.

 I’m not sure how to set up an organisation.
 Where can I get help?

 Getting your charitable organisation set up is likely to take a bit of work, but there’s loads of help out there.

-A great place to start for people in Scotland is the ‘Setting up a charity’ section of the SCVO website.
-This provides a step-by-step guide on setting up a new group or organisation, and some useful resources like model governing documents.
+If you want a bit more detail on your options, visit the ‘Setting up a charity’ section of the SCVO website.
+This provides a step-by-step guide on setting up a new group or organisation.

 Right, we’ve got all that in place.
 What next?

 If you’d like to talk about which of our grants might be suitable just get in touch with us – we’re happy to have a chat and point you in the right direction.

 To find other funders in Scotland, also check out the free Funding Scotland search engine.